M. Ahmed Bhimra

 M. Ahmed Bhimra is a MS Thesis student in Computer Vision & Graphics Lab (cvglab) at LUMS Syed Babar Ali School of Science and Engineering.

-Umair Haider is a MS Thesis student in Computer Vision & Graphics Lab (cvglab) at LUMS Syed Babar Ali School of Science and Engineering.
+Atiq is a Lead Graphics Engineer in Computer Vision & Graphics Lab (cvglab) at LUMS Syed Babar Ali School of Science and Engineering.
+His area of expertise are designing and modeling, virtual tours and Laser Scanning See Also: http://heritage360.pk

 Hasan Farooq, Murtaza Taj, Mehwish Nasim, Arif Mahmood Abstract: Medical Vision-Language Models (Med-VLMs) have demonstrated strong capabilities in clinical tasks.
 However, they often struggle to understand anatomical structures and spatial positioning, which are crucial for medical reasoning.
 To address this, we propose a localization-aware enhancement to the Med-VLM pipeline, introducing improvements at three levels: data,…